-We’ve discussed the hype of search relevance; how relevance ranking in search is being impacted by machine learning – and continuous learning.
+We’ve discussed how relevance ranking in search is being impacted by machine learning – and continuous learning.

 Still, search relevance seems like a tricky topic; what’s relevant to you when it comes to the term ‘cartoon’ may be leagues different from what’s relevant to me.
 For example, Futurama has been one of my comfort shows for a long time.
 In fact, there’s a scene that encapsulates the concept of search relevance pretty well.

 In the last episode of the first season, Fry is the lucky contestant to find a golden ticket bottle cap that wins him a trip to the Slurm bottling factory on Wormulon.
 It’s there that the whole Planet Express crew both get to party down with Slurms McKenzie, and find out the horrifying secret ingredient that makes Slurm so gosh-darn addictive.

 Before that, though, the eternally clever writers behind the show treat us to some speculation as to what that need-to-know-level information might be.